xi/apca-introduction/README.md

 ## Migrating from WCAG 2.x

 - WCAG 2.x produces a ratio between 1:1 and 21:1.
-APCA produces a value roughly between -100 and 100.
+APCA produces a value between -108 and 105.
 - Unlike WCAG 2.x, APCA reports different values when you switch foreground and background.
 - The result of APCA is negative for light text on dark background.
 You will